T0b1asN/Networking-Test-1/README.md

 - [ ] Image support
 - [ ] Proper Pop-Up support
 - [ ] More sounds
+- [ ] Own class/namespace for Discord Rich Presence

 ##### Planned for later versions

 - [ ] Webserver to enable usage over WI-FI
+- [ ] Make Client- and Serverclasses that can be inherited to have custom Clients/Servers
 - [ ] Commands
 - [ ] Scalable window
 - [ ] **Unicode** ☺ ♘ ⚽ ⛓